Summary

 What mechanism should be used to engage initializers in unit and integration tests?
 Should test modules simply have an

-array?Given the semi-private nature of containers and registries, we may not need to worry about semver for deprecations.
+initializersarray, similar to the currentneedsarray?Given the semi-private nature of containers and registries, we may not need to worry about semver for deprecations.
 However, we should be good citizens and properly deprecate as much as possible.
 Some real world use cases in initializers will no doubt be a surprise, so we need to tread carefully.